Robots and the NHS: How automation will change surgery and patient care

 As a result, patients face extra days in hospital, and desperately needed hospital beds are occupied by people who ought to be at home.
 While setting up the package of care is today the work of social services, in future it’s possible that care robots might be provided by the NHS in the same way that it provides crutches now, enabling patients to get back home far quicker than they otherwise would.
 On the downside, this move to robot carers could mean that after a life-changing medical event or serious illness, patients are left at home with only a robot for company and no human contact.

 A recent report by the IPPR think tank argues that similar technologies could make it onto the wards, too.
 “It is possible to envisage a future of digital-first triage of patients in fully automated assessment suites.
-For inpatients, ‘bedside robots’ may become a reality, assisting patients with meals, transportation and mobilisation (portering patients between places, helping in-patient rehabilitation and moving patients in and out of beds),” the report said
+For inpatients, ‘bedside robots’ may become a reality, assisting patients with meals, transportation and mobilisation (portering patients between places, helping in-patient rehabilitation and moving patients in and out of beds),” the report said.

 “Unlike many industries, where there are fears that automation will result in mass unemployment, in health and care automation, it will primarily complement human skills and talents, by reducing the burden of administrative tasks—communicating medical notes, booking appointments, processing prescriptions—while freeing up time for clinical decision-making and caring,” the report added.